 The statistics on physical child abuse are alarming.
 It is estimated hundreds of thousands of children are physically abused each year by a parent or a close relative.
 Thousands die.
 For those who survive, the emotional trauma remains long after the external bruises have healed.
 These emotional or "hidden bruises" can be treated.
 Early recognition and treatment is important to minimize the long-term effects of physical abuse.

-- fear of entering into new relationships or
+fear of entering into new relationships or activities;

-- feelings of sadness or other symptoms of
+feelings of sadness or other symptoms of depression;

 Often the severe emotional damage does not surface until adolescence or later, when many abused children become abusing parents.
 An adult who was abused as a child often has trouble establishing intimate personal relationships.
 These men and women may have trouble with physical closeness, touching, intimacy, and trust as adults.
 They are also at higher risk for anxiety, depression, substance abuse, medical illness, and problems at school or work.
 Without proper treatment, physically abused children can be damaged for life.
 Early identification and treatment is important to minimize the long-term consequences of abuse.
 Child and adolescent counselors provide comprehensive evaluation and care for children who have been abused.
 The family can be helped to learn new ways to support each other and to communicate.
 Through treatment, the abused child begins to regain a sense of self-confidence and trust.